Difference Between Trade Discount vs Cash Discount

 Both Trade Discount vs Cash Discount are popular choices in the market; Let us discuss some of the major differences between Trade Discount vs Cash Discount:

-In order to increase sales revenue and attract more buyers, every company offers trade and cash discounts.
+To increase sales revenue and attract more buyers, every company offers trade and cash discounts.
 Trade discounts are more prominent in business-to-business transactions, where the buyers are usually wholesalers and therefore, prefer to buy in bulk quantities.
-On the other hand, cash discounts are offered to any buyer, who make the payments on time.
+On the other hand, cash discounts are offered to any buyer who makes the payments on time.

-Trade discount is offered on the list price or the catalog price that the buyer sees at the time of purchase.
+Trade discount is offered on the list price or the catalogue price that the buyer sees at the time of purchase.
 The list price gets reduced by a certain percentage depending on the quantity purchased.
-Cash discount is offered to the buyer on the invoice or billed price of the goods and services.
-It is the price at which the product is finally billed and the buyer needs to pay it.
+A cash discount is offered to the buyer on the invoice or billed price of the goods and services.
+It is the price at which the product is finally billed, and the buyer needs to pay it.

 The timing of the offer

 Since the trade discount is decided based on the quantity being purchased by the buyer, we can say it is offered only at the time of purchase.
 This sale done can, however, be cash or credit sales for the company.
 Whereas, in case of cash discount a bill is already generated, but if the payment is made much ahead of the payment date, some percentage of discount is offered on this billed or invoice rate.
 Hence, the cash discount can be said offered only on cash sales.